 Step 2: Add New Class Features

 Your character’s can either advance to the next level of his current class or take a level in a different class (see Multiclassing below).
+See Classes for the features your class gains at each level.
 Increase your character’s Hit Points by the number that his class grants him, increase his Stamina Points by the amount specified in the class plus his Constitution modifier, adjust his saving throw and attack bonuses, and integrate the class features he gains at that level (including choosing any new spells he has gained if he’s a spellcaster).
 In addition any new class features he gains, some class features he received at lower levels may improve at higher levels, so be sure to check whether his existing class features have gotten better.

 Step 3: Add New Feats or Theme Benefits

 Your character gets a new feat at every odd-numbered level.
 This is in addition to any bonus feats he might get from his class.
-When choosing a new feat, be sure to check the prerequisites to make sure your character qualifies for it.
+When choosing a new feat, be sure to check the prerequisites to make sure your character qualifies for it (see Feats).

 Step 4: Invest Skill Ranks